 Introduction to Travel Fraud

 Whether fraudsters are scamming free flights with stolen credit card numbers, booking hotel stays to test stolen card numbers' validity, or falsely claiming fraud after a tour or trip, travel fraud is a big, organized business.
 As online and mobile bookings increase in popularity and consumer technologies evolve, the travel industry will continue to be at an increased risk for online fraud.
+Which makes it crucial for businesses to consider a travel merchant account to better manage these challenges.

 In 2016, airlines and travel accounted for 46 percent of e-commerce fraud attempts, according to Juniper Research, and the industry's chargeback rate is more than double the typical rate for other industries.
 The prospect of losses due to fraud, plus the cost of chargeback fees and resulting higher payment-processing fees, has made some travel players wary of going digital — and understandably so.